yushuhankungfuGigi/multiwell-infrared-calorimetry/README.md

 # Multiwell Infrared Calorimetry (UI + Analysis)

-This repository contains the **NiceGUI-based control UI** and **analysis scripts** for a multiwell infrared calorimetry workflow used to rapidly screen porosity via gas-dosing–induced thermal signals.
+This repository contains the **NiceGUI-based control UI** and **analysis scripts** for a multiwell infrared calorimetry workflow used to rapidly high-throughput porosity screening via gas-dosing–induced thermal signals.

+# Project
+In this study, we developed a multiwell infrared calorimetry platform to measure CO2 adsorption–induced temperature changes in parallel across a wide range of porous materials.
+The system includes a custom–designed, sealed gas chamber that enables in situ degassing and simultaneous analysis of a large number of samples (up to 96 wells per run).
+Upon CO2 exposure, the exothermic heat released during adsorption produces localized temperature increases, which are captured in real time across the entire plate using an infrared thermal camera.
+Beyond qualitative classification, we also explore the semi–quantitative capability of the platform to evaluate adsorption behavior across a class of solid materials, providing a practical proxy for screening both porosity and adsorption performance.

 ## What’s here